aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/2-realtime/2-Backend/_index.en.md

 ![Module 3 architecture](../images/module3-overview.png)

-* The Flow & Traffic Controller exists in a separate AWS account owned by the theme park.
-You are provided with the SNS topic ARN to use.
+* The Flow & Traffic Controller is already deployed and publishes updates to an SNS topic.
 * The Lambda function receives new messages as an event payload and parses out the message.
 It then stores the message in a DynamoDB table and forwards to an IoT topic.
 * The DynamoDB table only stores the last message.
 This initial state is needed when the front-end application is first loaded.
 * The IoT topic is the conduit from the serverless backend to the front-end application.
 Any messages posted here will be received by the front-end.